 Will I receive training on a Canal Boat Holiday?

-To make your stay as comfortable and relaxing as possible you will receive face to face training and one clear document that will help guide you through your holiday, everything from how to steer the boat to how you make the beds up.
+To make your stay as comfortable as possible you will receive face to face training and one clear document that will guide you through your holiday.
+Everything from how to steer the boat to how you make the beds up.
 You will also receive hands on training as there are some things that will be easier to show you.
-We will also point you towards the most helpful of tutorials either on line or on DVD before your stay.
+We will also point you towards the most helpful of tutorials either on-line or on DVD before your stay.